 (attribute-based access control), Fauna can be leveraged to manage access to the vector data, ensuring that only authorized users can access or modify the data - which is particularly powerful compared to legacy databases where this fine-grained access control isn’t achievable.
 Meanwhile, introducing child databases

 to an application built on Fauna is easy and intuitive - enabling builders to isolate storage for knowledge graph or metadata.

 Integrating the generative AI app with other systems or platforms, such as databases, compute functions, user interfaces, or external APIs, can become more complex as the scale of the application grows.
 Taking an API-first approach at the operational database layer helps reduce the reliance on brittle integration code or connection pooling and offers a superior user experience.

 Why Fauna: API delivery model and composability with modern tooling

 , which allows it to seamlessly integrate with different pieces of the application including ephemeral compute functions delivered via HTTP.
 This reduces the total cost of ownership by eliminating connection pools needed to maintain TCP/IP connections, as well as the engineering time dedicated to maintaining integration code.
 Fauna's serverless model automatically scales based on demand, ensuring that the generative AI app can handle varying workloads without manual intervention - enabling application developers to focus on optimizing their application instead of backend infrastructure.

 Case study: Logoi

-Let’s take it out of the abstract and into a real-world customer example to better understand some of the design decisions gen AI app builders are taking.
+Let’s take it out of the abstract and into a real-world customer example to better understand some of the design decisions generative AI app builders are taking.

 Semantic search is a powerful way to make large amounts of data searchable, but that power comes at the cost of always losing some signal.
 For Logoi's problem, de-noising conversations in order to get at the knowledge communicated along the way, semantic search and data stored in vector databases provide the searchable space but the words themselves don't provide all the answers.